andjhop/llk/README.md

 * `NewEmpty(v any)` Returns a new parser that recognises the empty string and so always succeeds with the result value v.

 * `NewTerm(category rune)` Returns a new parser that recognises a token of the given category and only succeeds if there is a match

 To ease the creation of primitives, the following shorthands for creating terminal parsers are
 available:
 * `Text()` Returns a terminal parser which parses a unicode character

 * `Id(string)` Returns a terminal parser which recognises a single identifier

-* `Int()` Returns a terminal parser which recognises a single integer literal and returns the corresponding value as an int64
+* `Int()` Returns a terminal parser which recognises a single integer literal and returns th corresponding value as an int64

 * `Float()` Returns a terminal parser which parsers a go floating point literal and returns an returns the corresponding value as a float64

 * `String()` Returns a terminal parser  which parsers a  quoted string literal

 These primitives can be combined using the combinators or "chainable" constructors: `Seq` and `Either`.
 This is a parser